edenian-prince/phylo-kernel-public/README.md

 ## Overview
 This repository contains code and data associated with this manuscript.
-To improve readibility and reuse of our code, we have splitted the different analyses in individual scripts.
+To improve readibility and reuse of our code, we have splitted the different analyses in individual scripts with headers indicating which analyses are performed.
+To facilitate reproduction of our results, here are the relationships between manuscript figures and files used to generated them:

+#### Figure 1
+- Figure 1A:

+#### Figure 2
+-

+#### Figure 3

+#### Figure 4

+#### Supplementary figures